 Put another way, a country can afford borrowing and debt if valuation changes work to its advantage.
-The United States has been a net borrower from the rest of the world for most of the past four decades.
-But, Gourinchas and Rey argue, the US debt position may be sustainable if, as the country accumulates debt, the value of the debt deteriorates.
-In particular, since the US is able to borrow in dollar-denominated debt, the foreign currency value of its debt will fall when the dollar depreciates.
-Gourinchas and Rey present evidence that, indeed, in periods in which US debt has risen substantially, the dollar has tended to depreciate.
+The U.S. has been a net borrower from the rest of the world for most of the past four decades.
+But, Gourinchas and Rey argue, the U.S. debt position may be sustainable if, as the country accumulates debt, the value of the debt deteriorates.
+In particular, since the U.S. is able to borrow in dollar-denominated debt, then the foreign-currency value of its debt will fall when the dollar depreciates.
+Gourinchas and Rey present evidence that indeed in periods in which U.S. debt has risen substantially, the dollar has tended to depreciate.
 Valuation effects have worked as a mechanism of adjustment.